electron/electron/docs/faq.md

 Sub-pixel anti-aliasing needs a non-transparent background of the layer containing the font glyphs.
 (See [this issue](https://github.com/electron/electron/issues/6344#issuecomment-420371918) for more info).

-You can set the background in the constructor for [BrowserWindow][browser-window]:
+To achieve this goal, set the background in the constructor for [BrowserWindow][browser-window]:

 ```javascript
 new BrowserWindow({backgroundColor: '#fff'});
 ```

 The effect is visible only on (some?)
 LCD screens.
 Even if you dont see a difference, some of your users may.
-It is best to always set the background in the BrowserWindow constructor, unless you have reasons not to do so.
+It is best to always set the background this way, unless you have reasons not to do so.

 Notice that just setting the background in the CSS has not the desired effect.